thiagomvilela/Infinity/README.md

 <h1 align="center">Infinity♾️</h1>

 ## Project description

-This is a project requested in the 2nd unit in the subject of Web Systems Development I at the Federal Institute of Pernambuco (IFPE), which aims to make a web application for a certain mini world.
+This is a project requested in the 2nd unit of the discipline Web Systems Development I and Database II at the Federal Institute of Pernambuco (IFPE), which aims to make a web application for a certain mini world.

 ## System Requirements: